ByteProject/Metrocenter84/readme.md

 ## Building and installing

 If you are neither interested in using the wrapper utility nor the installer, you find the library files in the `metro84` folder, which likely is the scenario on a Windows-machine.
-You need a Unix-like operating system (Linux, macOS, BSD) to take full advantage of Metrocenter '84.
+You need a Unix-like operating system (Linux is recommended) to take full advantage of Metrocenter '84.
 Download the compiler sources from [here](https://github.com/DavidKinder/Inform6) and put them in the `src` folder.
 Then, you only need to:

   `$ make`